- [left]: Henry Holiday’s illustration (1876) to the front cover of Lewis Carroll’s The Hunting of the Snark

-John Tufail’s The Illuminated Snark lead me to this comparison.
+John Tufail’s The Illuminated Snark lead me to this comparison (and to another comparison much later in 2024).
 He interpreted the starry night sky in the Snark front cover illustration as a map.
 And I already found out, that Holiday alluded to artwork by Marcus Gheeraerts (the younger and the elder).
 So I searched for a Gheeraerts painting with a map.
 That guided me to the Ditchley Portrait.
+(It took a few years until that also guided me to another map.)

 When the queen met the Boojum: